WeblateOrg/weblate/docs/admin/upgrade.rst

     Since version 1.2 the migration is done using South module, to upgrade to 1.2, please see :ref:`version-specific-instructions`.

+.. versionchanged:: 1.9

+    Since version 1.9, Weblate also supports Django 1.7 migrations, please check :ref:`django-17` for more information.

 Before upgrading, please check current :ref:`requirements` as they might have changed.